 World Book Night is for adults and young people.
 Titles for young people are marked on our website with ‘YA’ and it is organisations’ responsibility to ensure that the books they are promoting are suitable for their recipients.

 Due to logistical reasons, we are currently unable to offer organisations a selection of titles.

 Who pays for the books?

-The cost of printing and distributing the books donated by publishers are met by each book’s publisher.
+The cost of printing and distributing the books are met by each book’s publisher.

 People who give out their own books away on World Book Night choose and supply the books they give themselves.
 They can be new or second-hand and either taken from the volunteer’s shelves or bought specially.

 I want a World Book Night book, how do I get one?

 All books included on the World Book Night list are in-print and available to buy from retailers or borrow from public libraries.
 The 2024 Quick Reads will be published on 11 April 2024.